• Skip to primary navigation

 Simple Cascode Amplifier Circuit

-It helps to enhance important features like gain, bandwidth and input and output impedance.
+It gives better gain, bandwidth, input and output impedance.

-By combining the strengths of both common source and common gate amplifier setups, it reduces problems such as miller capacitance and boosts stability.
+Mix of common source and common gate amplifier helps reduce miller effect and gives more stability.

 Circuit Working: